 Types of Periodization Models

-There are several periodization models that you can utilize in your training program.
-Each model has its own unique characteristics and is suited to different sports and training goals.
+There are several periodization models you can draw on in your training program.
+Each model carries its own unique traits and suits different sports and training goals.
 Here are some of the most common periodization models:

 - Linear Periodization: This traditional model involves a gradual progression from high-volume, low-intensity training to low-volume, high-intensity training over a defined period.
 It’s well-suited for beginners and athletes with a clear competitive season.